apache/mxnet/example/sparse/readme.md

 ## Wide and Deep Learning

 The example demonstrates how to jointly train wide linear models and deep neural networks.
+The [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/Census+Income) that this example uses for training is hosted by the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/).

+The final accuracy should be around 85%.

 - `python wide_deep_classification`